catseye/tideay/README.markdown

 ### buffers ###

 *   Should not be possible to open 2 copies of the same file.
-*   Show full path to file in window title.
 *   Should be able to populate buffers from all "interesting" files in the current directory tree.  (repository <=> workspace)
 *   Some nice way to move/copy a buffer while inside the editor.